guardian/dotcom-rendering/docs/lines-in-the-sand.md

 ## Scripts will not block rendering

 Any script added to dotcom-rendering must must not block first paint or cause a dramatic repaint.
-Third party scripts should have an `async` or `defer` attribute, or be added at the bottom of the document body.
+Third party scripts should have an `async` or `defer` attribute, be loaded programmatically from within our application JavaScript, or be added at the bottom of the document body.